 - 2 tablespoons extra-virgin olive oil, plus extra for serving

 - 1/2 cup finely chopped garlic

 - 1 cup fresh lemon juice, plus extra for serving

 - 2 cups water

-- Drain the soaked butter beans, place in a pot and over with plenty of cold water (to cover), and cook on medium-low heat for about 30 minutes, then add the 2 tablespoons of salt.
-Cook for another 20–30 minutes or until soft but still firm.
+- Drain beans, place in a pot, and cover with plenty of cold water.
+Cook on medium-low heat for about 30 minutes, then add salt.
+Cook for another 20–30 minutes, or until softened but still firm.

-- Add lemon juice to the hot pan to deglaze all the onions and garlic; let sit for a moment, then use a wooden spoon or spatula to scrape all the browned bits off the bottom and mix them into the broth.
+- Add lemon juice to the hot pan to deglaze the onion and garlic.
+Let sit for a moment, then use a wooden spoon or spatula to scrape all the browned bits off the bottom and mix them into the broth.

-- Add the water and salt and pepper to taste, then cover pan with a close-fitting lid (if you are using fresh dill, you should add it at this point as well).
+- Add water, plus salt and pepper to taste, then cover the pan with a close-fitting lid.
+If you’re using fresh dill, you should add it at this point as well.
 Cook for about 10 minutes.
-If using dried dill, you should add the dill after 10 minutes.
+If using dried dill, add the dill after these 10 minutes.

-- Traditionally, eggs are cracked and incorporated into the stew before serving, but if you want to follow chef Alikhani’s lead, top each serving with a poached egg instead—and if you’re keeping the stew vegan, simply skip that step and serve!
+- Traditionally, eggs are cracked and incorporated into the stew before serving, but if you want to follow chef Alikhani’s lead, top each serving with a poached egg instead.
+If you’re keeping the stew vegan, simply skip this step and serve.

 - When plating, the chef suggests drizzling the stew with a little more fresh lemon juice and good quality extra virgin olive oil, with some freshly ground pepper to finish.